Lindblad Tomography of a Superconducting Quantum Processor: Extracting the Lindbladian

+Once the most likely Lindbladian has been extracted, we evaluate the results of the optimization by calculating the error between the predictions of the operators and data.
+For each time step, the error for a given set of initial state and measurement axis is $|x^{\text{meas}}_i - x^{\text{model}}_i|$, where $x_i^{\text{meas}}$ is the measurement probability obtained in experiment at time step $t_i$ and $x_i^{\text{model}}$ is the corresponding estimate from the outcome of the MLE routine.
+The error is then averaged over time steps, and the average error for a given combination of initial state and measurement axis is reported.
+In addition, the $p$-value can be similarly calculated using a $\chi^2$ analysis of the extracted operators and data, as discussed in Appendix~\ref{appendix:error_analysis}.

-The evolution from the estimated Hamiltonian and Lindblad matrix for a single qubit is shown in Fig.~\ref{fig:1QB_full_LT}.
-Here, the red solid line traces out the predicted measurement results for the continuous evolution of the qubit over all times $t$.
-When qubit B is in either its $\ket{0}$-state (Fig.~\ref{fig:1QB_full_LT}a) or $\ket{1}$-state (Fig.~\ref{fig:1QB_full_LT}b), the Lindblad evolution of qubit A well fits the results of both measurement (blue dots) and the prediction of our extracted discrete processes (orange $\times$'s).
-However, when the neighboring qubit is prepared in the superposition state $\ket{+}$ (Fig.~\ref{fig:1QB_full_LT}c), we find that our estimation fails to find a combination of Hamiltonian and Lindbladian which well fit the data.
-As discussed above, this is expected given the non-Markovian signature we previously found from the Kraus estimation (Fig.~\ref{fig:figure5}c), since non-Markovian processes cannot be captured by a master equation of the form in Eq. \ref{eq:master}.
+We now turn to the results of the Lindblad estimation on our superconducting transmon device, and we consider a set of additional analyses motivated by our understanding of the physics of superconducting transmon qubits.
+These analyses, while not generically necessary for LT, are helpful for interpreting the results of the Lindblad estimation, and similar tests can be employed on other hardware platforms.
+In Fig.~\ref{fig:1QB_full_LT}, we plot the results of single-qubit Lindblad estimation on qubit A for three different preparations of qubit B. Here, the solid red line traces out the predicted measurement results for the continuous evolution of qubit A over all times $t$, as predicted by the most likely Hamiltonian and Lindblad matrices.
+When qubit B is in either its $\ket{0}$-state (Fig.~\ref{fig:1QB_full_LT}a) or $\ket{1}$-state (Fig.~\ref{fig:1QB_full_LT}b), we find that the Lindblad evolution of qubit A well fits the results of measurement (average error = $2.25\times 10^{-2}$, $2.29\times 10^{-2}$ respectively).
+However, when the neighboring qubit is prepared in the superposition state $\ket{+}$ (Fig.~\ref{fig:1QB_full_LT}c), we find that our estimation fails to find a combination of Hamiltonian and Lindbladian which well fit the data (average error = $6.91\times 10^{-2}$).
+As discussed above, this is expected given the non-Markovian signature we previously found from the Kraus estimation (Fig.~\ref{fig:figure5}c), since non-Markovian processes cannot be captured by a master equation of the form in Eq.~\eqref{eq:master}.